+A WR-284/R32 waveguide as defined in IEC 60153-2 [i.7] shall be used.
+If the cut-off frequency of 2,08 GHz falls within the Out-of-Band domain, measurements below such frequency shall not be performed.

 B-40 is calculated from the formulae in Annex C. The measurement set-up shall be as described in Annex B.